26 Family Friendly Things To Do In Philadelphia With Kids

 Independence Seaport Museum

 Formerly known as the Philadelphia Maritime Museum, the Independence Seaport Museum offers a unique look at maritime history.
 Visit the Cruiser Olympia, the oldest steel warship afloat globally and one of only two ships from World War I. And check out the Submarine Becuna, a national historical landmark on the National Register of Historic Places.
-The Seaport Museum is full of interactive exhibits, a science lab, and programs for all ages, making it one of the top things to do in Philadelphia with kids.
+The Seaport Museum is full of interactive exhibits, a research center, and programs for all ages, making it one of the top things to do in Philadelphia with kids.

 211 S. Columbus Blvd., Philadelphia, PA 19106